5 people are killed, 18 injured by a missile strike in the Russian city of Belgorod, officials say

 Those assaults have undermined President Vladimir Putin's attempts to reassure Russians that life in the country is largely going on as normal.

-In Ukraine, five people were injured in the nighttime attack on the city of Chuhuiv, in the Kharkiv border region, regional Gov. Oleh Syniehubov said.
+In Ukraine, five people were killed and 10 were wounded in the nighttime attack on the village of Velykyi Burluk, in the Kharkiv border region, regional Gov. Oleh Syniehubov said.

 Hours later, missiles the targeted the capital Kyiv, the southern Zaporizhzhia region and Lviv in western Ukraine, among other places.
 The Ukrainian air force said it intercepted 13 of the 26 missiles fired across the country.